electricimp/Usb/drivers/FT232RL_FTDI_USB_Driver/README.md

 ## USB.Driver Interface API Implemtntaion

-The driver must implement `match` and `release` methods in order to be used with the USB Driver [Framework](./../../docs/DriverDevelopmentGuide.md#usb-drivers-framework-api-specification).
+The driver must implement `match` and `release` methods in order to work with the USB Driver [Framework](./../../docs/DriverDevelopmentGuide.md#usb-drivers-framework-api-specification).

 ### match(device, interfaces)